-24. Monitoring and review
+25. Monitoring and review

-The policy is reviewed on an annual basis by the headteacher in conjunction with the governing body; any changes made to this policy will be communicated to all members of staff.
+The policy is reviewed on an annual basis by the Inclusion Manager/SENCo in conjunction with the Head of School and governing body; any changes made to this policy will be communicated to all members of staff.
+This policy will be updated and available online for parent, pupil and relevant stakeholder access.